caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

     ***

 As we entered the bottom basement floor proper and the door behind shut, i found myself disoriented by the darkness.
-For a few seconds i realized i'm literally staring at a black screen, but then my vision adopted and i could discern silhouettes of surroundings.
+For a few seconds i became aware i was literally staring at a black screen, but soon my vision adopted and i could discern silhouettes of the surroundings.
 We were in a big — if not huge — room, mostly empty, except for some weird-looking structure in the middle.
 It was also surprisingly silent: no sirens, no gunshots, no running steps.

 As if to preserve that silence, we didn't speak and walked slowly forward.
-It was hard to judge distance in the darkness, especially after that crazy run through the stairs, so it took us more than i expected to get to that structure.
+It was hard to judge distance in the darkness, especially after that crazy run through the stairs, so it took us more than i expected to get to the structure.

 When we finally approached it, i realized it was a sculpture of a kind.
 But it was still too dark to see it clearly and after stumbling in buttons for a few